ls-lint/docs/2.3/configuration/the-rules.md

 ### Using multiple regex rules with [regex alternation](https://www.regular-expressions.info/alternation.html)

-With regex alternation you can simplify the above example
+With regex alternation, you can simplify the above example

 ```yaml
 ls: